jacobrosenthal/rust-training-aimldevfest-2019/src/data_types.md

 }
 ```

+Now we have a simple little program with most of the syntax we need.
 In our next chapter, we'll get our actual arguments from the command line, and learn about error handling in Rust.